The Best Oils For Horses With Ulcers

 1. Rice Bran Oil

-Rice bran oil is great to use for equine gastric ulcers.
+Rice bran oil is great to use for horses with equine gastric ulcers.
 Its natural formula is rich in nutrients and is known to combat the symptoms of gastric acid secretion.
-While rice bran oil is high in starch and sugar, the oil is low in non-structural carbohydrates, making it a good option for metabolic horses.
+While whole rice bran is high in starch and sugar, the oil is low in starch and suagr, making it a good option for horses with metabolic issues.

 2. Lubrisolve Linseed Oil 100% Pure

-Lubrisolve’s 100% pure dietary oils are safe to use to treat horses suffering from stomach ulcers.
-Rich in omega-3 fatty acids, they help support immune function and healthy skin.
-They’re also known to improve coat conditions, too!
-What a bonus!
+Lubrisolve’s 100% pure dietary oils are often used for horses suffering from stomach ulcers.
+Rich in omega-3 fatty acids, they help support immune function, the horse’s stomach, and healthy skin.
+They’re also known to improve coat conditions, too.

 3. AniMed Wheat Germ Oil Blend

-An oil-based feed supplement rich in essential fatty acids is the way to go if you’re looking to treat horses who suffer from gastric ulcers.
+An oil-based feed supplement rich in essential fatty acids is the way to go if you’re looking to feed horses who suffer from gastric ulcers.

 Wheat germ is a natural source of these nutrients and is rich in vitamins A, D and E. This product can also be used periodically to prevent equine gastric ulcers.